 (2) An employee in a licensed child care center as defined in rule 5101:2-12-01 of the Administrative Code.

 (3) A child care staff member in a licensed child care center as defined in rule 5101:2-12-01 of the Administrative Code, including substitutes.

 (C) When is a background check required?

-(1) At initial application for approval of a child day camp.
+(1) At application for a child care center license.

-(2) Prior to the first day of employment for employees and child day camp staff members.
+(2) Prior to the first day of employment for employees and child care staff members.

-(3) Every five years from the date of the most recent background check.
+(3) Every five years from the date of the most recent BCI records check.